tarwn/lessthandot-hugo/blogs/content/posts/2012-12-05-scalability-is-easy-to-get.md

 Rather than the parallel complexity, we can modify how the tasks are executed to try and take advantage of knowing where our bottleneck is.
 If the API allowed us to submit several requests in a batch, this redesign would net us several orders of magnitude improvement.
 Another option would be to run the results of the local processing into a queue and submit requests from there at a slow trickle, using only a percentage of our API limit so as not to disrupt any other real-time operations or batch processing the system supports.
 Another option we could take advantage of is not starting any of our expensive 3rd-party communications until we know that the entire job can actually be processed successfully through our local process.

-Identifying the constraint unlocks the ability to turn the problem on it&#8217;s head and achieve higher improvements, typically by orders of magnitude.
+Identifying the constraint unlocks the ability to turn the problem on it's head and achieve higher improvements, typically by orders of magnitude.

 ### The Math Error